nebraska-silicon-lab/Lab-Instructions/README.md

   - How do I access the elog?

   > The elog is hosted on the UNL Tier 3 server and can be accessed at https://t3.unl.edu:8175/Phase_II/.
 The elog contains a self-signed security certificate so you will likely need to grant a security exception in your browser.
 If you need an account on the elog, contact Caleb Fangmeier to get one.
+  >
+  > **Note: the ELOG is currently in the process of being decomissioned.
+Until a more permanent solution is found, information for the group can be shared using the mailing list detector-lab@listserv.unl.edu**

   - Where can I find the weekly lab meeting notes?